pepri/subtitles-editor/README.md

 The command **Subtitles: Linear Correction** prompts you for two timestamp mappings.
 The input is in form "original timestamp -> new timestamp".
 Pick one point from the beginning of the movie and second one from the end of the movie to get the best approximation.

 Use command **Subtitles: Translate** to translate subtitles to another language using Google translation service.

+With **Subtitles: Reorder**, you can reorder the frames based on their sequence number.
+This can be useful if you want to work with translated and original subtitles at the same time.
+You can first translate the subtitles (which will replace the original ones) and append the original subtitles at the end.
+Then, you can reorder them so you will have translated and original frames near each other.

 ## For Developers